Kalani and Project Now sweep a largely uncontested election

 “We are disappointed that our committee never saw what the ballot would look like beforehand, despite the amendment questions being templates.

-“Had there been a more explicit title or explanation, it could have changed the outcome slightly,” they also wrote, referring to how the ballot did not explicitly explain what the amendment was for or
+"Had there been a more explicit title or explanation, it could have changed the outcome slightly,” they also wrote, referring to how the ballot did not explicitly explain what the amendment was for or the context.

 Windsor and Giordano, both former writers for The Ticker, thanked all of those who helped put the referendum on the ballot by filling a petition with roughly 12 percent of the undergraduate student population’s signatures.